YonghuiDong/Miso/README.md

 ## Description

-- An efficient approach for fishing out the dual or multiple isotope labeling assisted metabolomics data analytes
+- An efficient tool for fishing out labeled molecules from single, dual or multiple isotope labeling experiment.

 ## Usage